Last updated on March 3, 2026

 Dance of the Manse | Illustration by Yeong Hao Han

-These days, a great deal of the card advantage decks can get comes from interacting with graveyards, like by getting back cards that were put there from the battlefield or from the library.
-Another common interaction is to cheat cards into play from the graveyard, something often called reanimation.
-Today’s list gives you the best ways to get the most out doing this with your enchantments.
+You can get a lot of card advantage from interacting with graveyards, usually by getting back cards that were put there from the battlefield or from the library.
+Another common interaction is to cheat cards into play from the graveyard, often called reanimation.
+Today’s list gives you the best ways to get the most out of doing this with your enchantments.

-I’ll cover the best ways to put enchantments from the graveyard directly into the battlefield, obtaining tempo and card advantage this way.
+I’ll cover the best ways in MTG to put enchantments from the graveyard directly onto the battlefield, obtaining tempo and card advantage this way.
 I’ll also cover what sorts of cards you’ll want to recur the most.
-Oh, and there’s a bunch of commanders that can be built in order to benefit from this strategy the most.
+There are also a bunch of commanders that can be built that benefit from this strategy.

-With that in mind, let’s see what you can do with enchantments that lie in our graveyards (or your opponents’)!
+With that in mind, let’s see what you can do with enchantments that lie in ours and our opponents' graveyards!

 What Are Enchantment Recursion Cards in MTG?